samapriya/awesome-gee-community-datasets/docs/projects/lcmap.md

-# Land Change Monitoring, Assessment, and Projection (LCMAP) v1.1
+# Land Change Monitoring, Assessment, and Projection (LCMAP) v1.2

 Land Change Monitoring, Assessment, and Projection (LCMAP) represents a new generation of land cover mapping and change monitoring from the U.S. Geological Survey’s Earth Resources Observation and Science (EROS) Center.
 LCMAP answers a need for higher quality results at greater frequency with additional land cover and change variables than previous efforts.
+LCMAP Collection 1.2 products were released in November 2021, including LCMAP products for 1985-2020.

-LCMAP science product documentation contain details, descriptions and caveats for the products and it can be [downloaded here](https://www.usgs.gov/media/files/lcmap-collection-11-science-product-guide)
+LCMAP science product documentation contain details, descriptions and caveats for the products and it can be [downloaded here](https://www.usgs.gov/media/files/lcmap-collection-12-science-product-guide)

 <center>